thoughtfulworks/thoughtfulworks.github.io/_posts/data/database/nosql/2024-03-02-handling-nested-json-objects-in-mongodb-and-cassandra.markdown

 ## How does MongoDB handle nested JSON?

-MongoDB, a document-oriented database, *shines with its native support for JSON-like*, schema-less data structures, allowing for the storage of nested documents and arrays seamlessly.
+MongoDB, a document-oriented database, *shines with its native support for JSON-like*, schema-less data structures, allowing for the seamless storage of nested documents and arrays.
 This makes it an excellent choice for applications that require agile development and the ability to store complex hierarchical data within a single document.
 MongoDB's *dynamic schema*[^2] offers the flexibility to evolve our data model over time without significant downtime or complex migrations.

 - **Native support**: MongoDB is designed as a document-oriented database, making it inherently well-suited for storing, reading, and writing nested JSON objects.
 It stores data in BSON (Binary JSON) format, which can naturally represent complex, hierarchical data structures with nested objects and arrays.
 - **Querying**: MongoDB provides *powerful querying capabilities for nested objects and arrays*, including the ability to project specific elements of an array, match against elements of nested documents, and perform aggregations.
 This makes it easy to work with complex data structures without requiring significant data transformation.